scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 T1 weighted MRI data.
 However Banerjee used several domain knowledge based feature extraction methods to preprocess their data including image registration, segmentation, and volumetric analysis.

-Our present research strikes a balance between the two.
+The present research strikes a balance between feature selection and domain knowledge.
 While our autoregressive model does utilize a basic understanding of relevance of time in diffusion tensor imaging, we do not utilize any other domain specific knowledge to inform our feature extraction.
 Our hope is to build a generalizable approach that can be applied to other data structured similarly